Multiple Sclerosis Clinical Fellowship

 - Neuroimmunology course involvement at the PhD level

-- The expectation of completing 12 credit hours in the College of Public Health (graduate level courses in biostatistics and epidemiology), and, if interested, the ability to obtain an degree in Master of Public Health with an additional one year of fellowship
+- The expectation of completing 15 credit hours in the College of Public Health (graduate level courses in biostatistics and epidemiology) necessary to earn a Graduate Certificate in Biostatistics.
+This can be achieved over the 2 years; however, the fellow also has the option of taking additional course work to obtain a degree in Master of Public Health (totaling 44 credit hours).

 - Neuroradiology lectures biweekly